-Education and protection including: the identity theft risk & prevention tool kit and resolution guide; and • Personal guidance, including filing and obtaining police and credit reports, contacting creditor fraud departments, taking inventory of lost or stolen items and more.
+Education and protection, including the identity theft risk and prevention tool kit and resolution guide; and Personal guidance, including filing and obtaining police and credit reports, contacting creditor fraud departments, and taking inventory of lost or stolen items.

-You do not have to be traveling to take advantage of this benefit; you can access it whether you are home or away.
-Concierge Services Travel Assistance includes concierge assistance designed to fulfill various travel and entertainment requests as well as arrangements for business related services.
+You do not have to be traveling to take advantage of the Identity theft solutions benefit; you can access it whether you are home or away.

+Concierge Services Travel Assistance includes concierge assistance designed to fulfill various travel and entertainment requests as well as arrangements for business-related services.